bmag/emacs-purpose/layouts/FullIde.md

 ## Keep list of your opened files

 How do you see the list of currently opened files in your project, in your environment ?
-For this purpose, we’ve added a buffer with purpose buffers and point to this buffer "ibuffers" emacs mode
+For this purpose, we’ve added a buffer with purpose buffers and pointed to this buffer "ibuffers" emacs mode

 How do you switch to this buffer ?
 You may add your own key combination, using an example of the code above, you need to replace only "dired" with "buffers" and use the key combination which fits your keyboard "habits".